s3434434/SmartPlant/README.md

 Currently the email address is used to login, and by default the username is set to the email.

-Authentication and Authorization done with JWT tokens.
+Authentication and Authorization done with asp.net Identity and JWT tokens.

 LOGINS: username - password